 Auto Shutoff

-Auto shutoff is a key safety feature because it stops the dehumidifier when the water tank is full, helping prevent overflow, spills, and damage.
-You should look for this feature if you plan to run the unit in a bedroom, closet, or bathroom without checking it often.
-When the tank reaches capacity, the dehumidifier powers down automatically, so you won’t have to worry about water backing up.
+Auto shutoff is a key safety feature because it stops the dehumidifier when the water tank is full, helping prevent overflow and spills.
+Look for this feature if you plan to run the unit in a bedroom, closet, RV, or bathroom without checking it often.
 Many models also give you a light or alarm, which helps you empty the tank on time.
-This added protection can reduce wear on the compressor and other parts.
-Some units even shut off if they tip or sit unevenly, giving you extra peace of mind and safer operation overall.
+Some units also shut off if the tank is misplaced or the unit tips, giving you extra protection.

 Extra Features